d99kris/nmail/README.md

 Third-party Libraries
 ---------------------
 nmail is implemented in C++.
-Its source tree includes the source code of the following third-party libraries:
+Its source tree includes the source code from the following third-party libraries:

 - [apathy](https://github.com/dlecocq/apathy) -